 In each issue of Writer’s Digest magazine, we ask one reader to step into the role of the unconvinced, perhaps even curmudgeonly or fool-hearted editor.
 What harsh rejection letters might the authors of some of our favorite hit books have had to endure?
-We need more of those short-sighted rejection letters!
+We need more of those 300-word, short-sighted rejection letters!

 To Margaret Wise Brown regarding Goodnight Moon: